brendajin/marionette-ref-impl/README.md

 * Shell of Marionette implemented - Tiago
 * Scaffold project like MacysUI - Tiago

+## Utils/Components to use
+* Globals ( set a Global from the server, use it from the client ) - stateful
+* StringUtil - stateless

 ## Marionette docs
 * [Current official docs](http://marionettejs.com/docs/current)
 * [Upcoming official docs](http://dev.marionettejs.com/docs/current)